 It’s a practice that makes sure we always behave as though we are the client and we know as salespeople what kind of marketing collateral or information we need to sell their product or service.
 Because we’re often on the front line we get all the juicy questions that people ask which means we can improve the content we create for our clients and we get the customer feedback too, so good or bad we can help our clients constantly improve their processes and customer experience, and just keep doing what’s considered best practice too.

-What I love about B2B marketing is it can be as exciting as tech, beauty or fashion – It’s just about how you approach it.
+What I love about B2B marketing is it can be as exciting as tech, food, beauty or fashion – It’s just about how you approach it.
 Whether it’s a company or product, we have to get ourselves and our team really excited about it – and I will always find something to be excited about, even if it’s a really boring product because if we don’t think it’s cool – nobody else will.

 Tell me about EMARI’s brand – Did you put a lot of thought into it?

 Branding exists out of a certain necessity.
 The whole point of branding is to help your audience distinguish you from the competition and communicate your unique values; to identify you, and identify with you.
 It’s not just a colour palette and a logo – it’s about communicating better, making meaningful connections & eliciting an emotive response.

 When I started EMARI I was absolutely clear that I didn’t want a big, bold identity that SHOUTED and stole the spotlight.
 I wanted our results to speak for themselves and I think we’ve achieved that.